 - 14. A large company has decided to set aside money to settle frequent small losses that occur.
 This is known as

 - A. coinsurance.

 - B. dual insurance.

 - C. reinsurance.

 - D. self-insurance.

-- 15. In financial terms, why is insurance, as a means of risk transfer, attractive to a policyholder?

-- A. The administrative cost of handling claims is borne entirely by the insurer.
+- 15. In financial terms, why is insurance, as a means of risk transfer, attractive to a policyholder?A. The administrative cost of handling claims is borne entirely by the insurer.

 - B. The policyholder is able to swap an unknown future loss with a specified cost now.

 - C. The policyholder's premium is always less than potential future claims.

 - D. The policyholder's cash flow is improved by upfront payment of the premium.

 - 16. Lloyd's syndicate A underwrites 60% of a risk, syndicate B underwrites 25% and syndicate C underwrites the remaining 15%.
 Collectively the syndicates are acting as

 - A. coinsurers.

 - B. composite insurers.

 - C. dual insurers.

 - D. reinsurers.

 - 17. Dual insurance exists when

 - A. more than one insurer underwrites the same policy.

 - B. more than one policy covers the same risk.

 - C. part of the risk is carried by a reinsurer.

 - D. part of the risk is carried by the insured.

 - 18. What are the two rates used when calculating Insurance Premium Tax for general insurance?

 - A. 3.5% and 15%.

 - B. 3.5% and 20%.

 - C. 6% and 15%.

 - D. 12% and 20%.

 - 19. Policies that refer to cover on a comprehensive or third party basis are most commonly examples of which class of insurance?

 - A. Motor insurance.

 - B. Pecuniary insurance.

 - C. Property insurance.

 - D. Travel insurance.

-- 20. The type of insurance policy that provides cover in the event of the misappropriation of goods by an employee is
+- 20. Amanda has a typical comprehensive motor insurance policy.
+She was involved in a car accident and incurred damage to her personal effects of £200, damage costs to her car of £700 and liability costs of £2,000.
+Subject to any policy terms, what is the maximum amount of financial responsibility that can be transferred to her insurer

-- A. an employers' liability insurance policy.
+- A. £900.

-- B. a fidelity guarantee insurance policy.
+- B. £2,200.

-- C. professional indemnity policy.
+- C. £2,700.

-- D. a theft insurance policy.
+- D. £2,900.

 - 21. The main benefit to an individual when insuring her house is that

 - A. it reduces the chance of damage to the property.

 - B. maintenance costs are covered.

 - C. mortgage payments are lower.

 - D. the risk of a loss is transferred.

-- 22. Insurance Premium Tax applies to
+- 22. Who initially collects Insurance Premium Tax on behalf of the Government?

-- A. insurers' premium income.
+- A. The insurer.

-- B. life insurance premiums only.
+- B. The policyholder.

-- C. some general insurance premiums.
+- C. The reinsurer.

-- D. all insurance premiums.
+- D. HM Revenue & Customs.

-- 23. When a solicitor acts negligently in their professional capacity.
-Which type of insurance policy will protect an individual if they suffer a loss?
+- 23. When a solicitor acts negligently in their professional capacity, which type of insurance policy will protect an individual if they are impacted or suffer a loss from advice received?A. Business interruption.

-- A. Business interruption.

 - B. Product liability.

 - C. Professional indemnity.

 - D. Public liability.

 - 24. What are public limited companies who carry risk within the Lloyd's market otherwise known as?

-- A. Corporate members.
+A. Corporate names.

 - B. Lloyd's agents.

 - C. Lloyd's syndicates.

-- D. Underwriting names.
+- D. Lloyd's brokers.

 - 25. Helen works for an insurer providing financial and statistical theories to management, including suggested premium rating and the calculation of the company's financial status.
 Helen is most likely to be a member of the

 - A. British Insurance Brokers Association.

 - B. Chartered Institute of Loss Adjusters.

 - C. Institute and Faculty of Actuaries.

 - D. International Underwriting Association of London.